Table of Contents

 Chronic pain, which is persistent and can last for weeks to months, can also cause leg pain.
 Chronic pain can be caused by old injuries, posture, habits, medical conditions, overuse, or even stress, and can begin to take over our quality of life if left untreated.

 Rheumatoid arthritis is a chronic inflammatory disorder that affects the joints, causing pain, stiffness, and swelling.
 Unlike osteoarthritis, which is caused by wear and tear on the joints, rheumatoid arthritis is an autoimmune disorder, in which the body’s own immune system mistakenly attacks the joint tissue.
 This inflammatory response results in swelling and pain in the affected joints.
 Commonly affected areas are the hands, feet, wrists, and ankles, although any joint can be affected.
+Multiple Sclerosis also affects sleep via many different mechanisms and also can cause leg pain.

 The chronic inflammation caused by rheumatoid arthritis can lead to joint deformity, and can cause severe pain in the legs, especially the knees and ankles.
 Joint swelling and stiffness can cause difficulty walking, and the pain can be particularly severe when the joints are bearing weight.

 In addition, inflammation in the lower legs can cause swelling, redness, and warmth, and can lead to significant pain.
 This can make even the simplest of tasks, such as walking, difficult and uncomfortable.
+Sleeping with a compression sock is not directly recommended but day time usage is suggested.

 Sleep disorders are conditions that interfere with the quality, amount or rhythm of sleep a person gets.
 They can range from mild to severe and can cause a variety of physical and emotional symptoms.
 The most common type of sleep disorder is insomnia, which is characterized by difficulty falling asleep and staying asleep.
 Restless leg syndrome (RLS) is another common sleep disorder that is characterized by a strong urge to move the legs, typically accompanied by pain or discomfort.